Choose the Training Modules You Need

 Prerequisites: QNX Neutrino Architecture

 We discuss a variety of security topics for QNX Neutrino, starting with the basics of a microkernel architecture and Unix file permissions.
 We look at how QNX breaks down root abilities using procmgr abilities, discovering needed abilities, and using security policy to specify these.
-We delve into specific security features of QNX 7, including Channel-Based Mandatory Access Control and Pathspace-control using Sandboxing.
-And we look at various new optional subsystems such as integrity measurement, hashed and encrypted filesystems, and openPAM.
+We delve into specific security features of QNX 7, including Channel-Based Mandatory Access Control.
+And we look at various new optional subsystems such as hashed or encrypted filesystems, and openPAM.
 Several hands-on exercises are included.

 In this section, we look at launching programs, both a simple "run", as well as launching in the debugger.
 An overview of the fundamental debugging features such as stepping through code; setting breakpoints; performing post-mortem debugging; attaching to a running process; debugging shared libraries, and examining data is provided.